NVISOsecurity/ee-outliers/documentation/WHITELIST.md

 ## Whitelist per model

-It is possible to define one whitelist per model.
+It is possible to define whitelist entries per model.
 This option is possible with literal or regex whitelist.

-To define a whitelist for a model, a new section must be defined.
-This section must have the following format: `whitelist_literals_<section_name>`
-Notice that `literals` can be replace by `regexps`.
+To define a model whitelist entry, a new key need to be added in the model section.
+This entry need to begin with `whitelist_literals` or `whitelist_regexps` (depending if it is literal or regex whitelist).

-For instance, the following configuration define a whitelist for the simplequery model:
+For instance, the following configuration define a literal whitelist for the simplequery model:
 ```
 ##############################
 # SIMPLEQUERY - DUMMY TEST